-To meet its energy requirements, Stahlwerk Annahütte makes use of natural gas, propane, diesel and electricity - with natural gas accounting for by far the largest share.
+To meet its energy requirements, Stahlwerk Annahütte makes use of natural gas, propane, diesel and electricity-with natural gas accounting for by far the largest share.

-Fossil fuels (mainly natural gas) account for 81.2 percent of total energy requirements, while the remaining 18.8 percent is covered by electricity, of which in turn 47.9 percent is generated from renewable sources using the company's own hydropower (reference year 2021).
+Fossil fuels (mainly natural gas) account for 80.7 percent of total energy requirements, while the remaining 19.3 percent is covered by electricity, of which in turn 52.6 percent is generated from renewable sources using the company's own hydropower (reference year 2023).

 85 percent of the natural gas we purchase is needed to heat the billets in the walking beam furnace.
 A further 11 percent of the natural gas is required for heat treatment of the rolled bars in energy-efficient roller hearth furnaces.
 Natural gas is currently state-of-the-art as the main fossil fuel for the furnaces, however it could conceivably be replaced by electricity and/or hydrogen in the medium to long term.
-Specific natural gas consumption was significantly reduced thanks to the renovation of the walking beam furnace in mid-2019.
-Absolute consumption in 2020 was lower by reason of the short-time work phase due to the Corona pandemic.
+Specific natural gas consumption has been significantly reduced since the renovation of the walking beam furnace in mid-2019.
+Further optimization of specific natural gas consumption is expected to be achieved in autumn 2024 with the commissioning of the new walking beam furnace.

-By optimizing the annealing program of a heat treatment furnace, we were able to save around 13,500 m of natural gas in 2021 (equivalent to 1.3 percent of the natural gas volume for heat treatment).
+By optimizing the annealing program of a heat treatment furnace, we have been able to save around 13,500 m3 of natural gas since 2021 (equivalent to 1.3 percent of the natural gas volume for heat treatment).

 Our energy requirements for heating are relatively low, thanks in part to intensive use of heat recovery.
 In recent years, numerous projects have been implemented that use the waste heat (oil and air) from our large-scale compressor systems.
-In 2021, another compressor with a waste heat output of 49 kW was converted to heat recovery.
-Since 2018, a total of 415 MWh of fossil and electrical energy has been saved in heating (corresponds to 0.4 percent of total energy requirements).
-We also intend to gradually convert our industrial trucks from diesel fuel to electric drives.
+In 2021, a compressor with a waste heat output of 49 kW and in 2022 another compressor with a waste heat output of 400 kW were converted to heat recovery.
+This can save up to 40 m3 of natural gas per day.
+We also intend to gradually convert our industrial trucks and vehicles for internal use from diesel fuel to electric drives.
 In addition, a two-way electric heavy-duty vehicle is used.